danielpennypacker/questions/form/README.md

 - Email
 - Phone number

 The sign up form should look and behave like [Twilio's sign up form](https://www.twilio.com/try-twilio).
-That is, it should:
+Specifically, it should:

-- Perform client side validation; that is, display errors when user enters invalid data (e.g. an invalid email address).
+- Perform client side validation; that is, display errors when a user enters invalid data (e.g. an invalid email address).
-- Only allow form submission if client side validation passes.
+- Only allow form submission if the client side validation passes.
-- Have similar UI (e.g., focusing on an element should lift and shrink the placeholder text and change the underline color).
+- Have similar UI to Twilio's (e.g., focusing on an element should lift and shrink the placeholder text and change the underline color).
 - Submit data to a locally run backend server.
 - Display errors from the backend (if they exist) after submitting the form.
 - Hide the form and display a success message if submitted data passes backend validation.